-Note that constructing an SC similar to that specified in Section III-A (e.g., having a recoverable region where any trajectory starting from that region will stay within that region) is generally not possible for nonlinear systems.
-However, for specific classes of nonlinear systems, our approach will be applicable if: 1) an SC with the properties mentioned above can be constructed and 2) we can define a function that returns the minimum and maximum derivative in each dimension given an arbitrary box in the state space.
-This technique can also handle hybrid systems where the state invariants are disjoint and cover the continuous state \mathbb{R}^n , there are no reset maps in the transitions between discrete states and the state invariants define the guards of incoming transitions.
+Note that constructing a safety controller similar to that specified in section 3.1 (e.g., having a recoverable region where any trajectory starting from that region will stay within that region) is generally not possible for non-linear systems.
+However, for specific classes of non-linear systems, our approach will be applicable if: (i) a safety controller with the properties mentioned above can be constructed and (ii) we can define a function that returns the minimum and maximum derivative in each dimension given an arbitrary box in the state space.
+This technique can also handle hybrid systems where the state invariants are disjoint and cover the continuous state $\mathbb{R}^n$ , there are no reset maps in the transitions between discrete states and the state invariants define the guards of incoming transitions.
 In these piecewise systems, the state of the hybrid automaton can be determined solely by the continuous state; although separate differential equations can be used in various parts of the state space.
 This algorithm requires that the derivatives are defined in the entire state space and that they are bounded.

 This technique uses the mathematical model of the dynamics of the plant and a n-dimensional box to represent the set of possible control inputs and the reachable states.
 A set of neighborhoods, N[i] are constructed around each face, of the tracked states with an initial width.
-Next, the maximum derivative in the outward direction, d_i^{max} , inside each N[i] is computed.
-Then, crossing time $t_i^{\text{crossing}} = \text{width}(N[i])/d_i^{\text{max}}$ is computed over all neighborhoods and the minimum of all the t_i^{crossing} is chosen as time to advance, t^a .
-Finally, every face is advanced to face_i + $d_i^{\text{max}} \times t^a$.
+Next, the maximum derivative in the outward direction, $d_i^{max}$ , inside each N[i] is computed.
+Then, crossing time $t_i^{crossing} =$ $width(N[i])/d_i^{max}$ is computed over all neighborhoods and the minimum of all the $t_i^{crossing}$ is chosen as time to advance, $t^a$ .
+Finally, every face is advanced to $face_i + d_i^{max} \times t^a$ .
 For further details on inward neighborhood versus outward neighborhoods, and the choosing of neighborhood widths and time steps refer to [11].
 In this algorithm a parameter called reach-time-step is used to control neighborhood widths.
 This parameter lets us tune the total number of steps used in the method, and therefore alter the total runtime to compute the reachable set.
-This allows us to cap the total computation time of the reachable set-which is essential in any real-time setting.
+This allows us to cap the total computation time of the reachable set - which is essential in any real-time setting.

-Moreover, authors have demonstrated that this algorithm is capable of producing useful results within very short computation times, e.g., result achieved with computation times as low as 5 ms using embedded platforms [11].
+Moreover, authors have demonstrated that this algorithm is capable of producing useful results within very short computation times e.g., result achieved with computation times as low as 5ms using embedded platforms [11].
 All these features make this approach a suitable tool for our target platforms as well.